ahmadad0111/ssocl/README.md

 }

-Please download the datasets from their official sources and place them in the appropriate dataset directory.
+Please download the datasets from their official sources and place them in "./data"